About Cow’s Milk

 No. There is currently no research to indicate that CMPA is caused by genetics.

 CMPA can make life a bit more complicated, both for children who are diagnosed and their parents.
-But millions of children grow up with CMPA and everyone’s journey is different.
+But millions of children grow up with CMPA.
 With the right medical support and an imaginative approach to mealtimes, you can find a balance that works for you and your family.